Our Management Committee

 General Manager

-Mel Rowe has been the General Manager at Orana House for over four years.
-Prior, she was Manager of the Eastern Region Domestic Violence Services Network (Koolkuna) for more than ten years and has worked with youth at risk in the community and residential settings in both WA and the UK.
+Mel Rowe has been General Manager at Orana House for over four years.
+Before, she was Manager of the Eastern Region Domestic Violence Services Network (Koolkuna) for more than ten years and has worked with youth at risk in the community and residential settings in WA and the UK.

-Mel has a passion for working with women and children and has worked across both NFP and Government sectors in multiple Service Delivery and Management roles.
+Mel is passionate about working with women and children and has worked across both NFP and Government sectors in multiple Service Delivery and Management roles.
 She is proud to manage an organisation that positively advocates and supports women and children who have experienced family and domestic violence.